Airline Bankruptcies: What Are Your Rights?

 Airline bankruptcy: UK air passenger rights

 First the bad news.
-When an airline goes bust your tickets become essentially worthless.
+When an airline goes bust your tickets become essentially worthless and you can’t be sure to get a flight refund.
 But fortunately, the UK has some protections in place for air passengers if their airlines go bust.

 Find out if you are ATOL Protected